 - Put one end of a garden hose into the hot tub (after switching the electricity off to the hot tub).

-- The bottom of the hose may start to float so I actually had a small metal weight I used to tie to that end of the hose to keep it down at the bottom of the footwell.
-You could get someone to hold it at the bottom too.
+- The bottom of the hose may start to float, so I tied a small metal weight to the end of the hose to keep it down at the bottom of the footwell.
+You could also get someone to hold it at the bottom.

-- Run out the hose to a convenient area of the garden where the water can drain out or into a sewage input/drain.
-Make sure the end of the hose is below the level of the other end in the tub otherwise the siphoning effect will not begin.
+- Run out the hose to a convenient garden area where the water can drain or into a sewage input/drain.
+Ensure the end of the hose is below the level of the other end in the tub; otherwise, the siphoning effect will not begin.

 - Suck on the hose to get the water starting to flow but make sure you do not raise it above the other end.

-- When the level of the water in the tub goes below the seats use a brush or something else convenient to push the water that sits in them into the foot well so that is also siphoned out.
+- When the water level in the tub goes below the seats, use a brush or something else convenient to push the water that sits in them into the foot well, where it is also siphoned out.

-- Inevitably not everything gets siphoned out so use a sponge and a bucket to remove the last of the water.
+- Not everything gets siphoned out, so use a sponge and a bucket to remove the last water.

-It used to take about an hour to drain all of the water out using this method.
+It used to take about an hour to drain all the water using this method.

 If you don’t feel like sucking on the hose to start the siphon (so you won’t get a mouthful of dirty water) then you can buy a self-starting siphon hose which can also be used as a hot tub vacuum to get the sand and other heavy dirt out.